belfast77/puppet-liagent/README.md

 > vRealize Log lnsight is a highly scalable log management application with intuitive, actionable dashboards, sophisticated analytics and broad third-party extensibility.
 It provides deep operational visibility and faster troubleshooting across physical, virtual and cloud environments.

+This module installs and configures the VMware Log Insight Agent from a yum repo.

 ## Setup

+To begin using this module, use the Puppet Module Tool (PMT) from the command line to install this module:

+puppet module install liagent

+This will place the module into your primary module path if you do not utilize the --target-dir directive.

+You can also use r10k or code-manager to deploy the module so ensure that you have the correct entry in your Puppetfile.

+Once the module is in place, there is just a little setup needed.

+This module was intailly designed to work with Hiera

+Therefore a node deffinition file should be created.

+For example:

+liagent::srv_hostname: 'loginsight.localdomain'
+liagent::service_manage: true
+liagent::service_ensure: true
+liagent::service_enable: true
+liagent::service_name: 'liagentd'
+liagent::package_manage: true
+liagent::package: 'VMware-Log-Insight-Agent'
+liagent::version: '4.7.0-9602262'

 ### What liagent affects